outreachy/website/docs/intern-agreement.md

    your payment will be delayed.
 If such confirmation is not received, you will not receive payment.

-Participants will be in good standing if they have used their best efforts to complete their Project Work Product.
-Whether or not you are in good standing with your Volunteer Mentor is within the sole judgment of that Volunteer Mentor upon consultation with the Program coordinators.
-You understand and agree that Conservancy does not have the ability to control, direct, or instruct the Volunteer Mentor’s judgment regarding your good standing.
-You may request that the Program coordinators review the Volunteer Mentor's decision.
+Participants will be in good standing if they have used their reasonable best efforts to engage in an effort to learn during the internship (per Program guidelines) and they are communicating with their Volunteer Mentor.
+Outreachy organizers collect internship feedback from both Participants and their Volunteer Mentor.
+Whether or not you are in good standing is within the sole judgment of the Outreachy organizers, upon review of feedback from Participants and their Volunteer Mentor.
+You understand and agree that Conservancy does not have the ability to control, direct, or instruct the Volunteer Mentor’s judgment or the Outreachy organizers' judgment regarding your good standing.
+You may request that Outreachy organizers review the Volunteer Mentor's decision.

 In addition to being subject to your good standing, payment according to this schedule is subject to the timely receipt of appropriate tax documentation